-- The most recent version of the public policy and a description of how it is communicated to the supply chain. - \boxtimes A description of the licensees structured work on identifying risk areas in their supply chain. - Proof of participation in an approved multi-stakeholder program.
+\boxtimes The most recent version of the public policy and a description of how it is communicated to the supply chain.

+- \bowtie A description of the licensees structured work on identifying risk areas in their supply chain. - \bowtie Proof of participation in an approved multi-stakeholder program.